Occupational English Test

 After your OET exam has been graded you will receive a statement of results which will state each grade you received for each sub-test, from A (highest) to E (lowest).
 You must receive a grade B or above in all sub-tests to demonstrate your English language proficiency to the GMC.

-The reading element of the exam has two parts, it will take 60 minutes to complete and the topic will be of general healthcare interest.
+The reading element of the exam has three parts, and a total of 42 questions.
+It will take 60 minutes to complete and the topic will be of general healthcare interest.

 The writing part of the exam will take 45 minutes and will be healthcare professional-specific.
 There will be one set task, usually to write a referral letter for a patient.
 In addition to the task instructions, you will receive stimulus material such as case notes to help you write the letter.

 Each OET candidate will take their speaking test individually and will take around 20 minutes.
 The test will form as a patient/client role-play.
 The exam will begin with a short warm-up conversation about your professional background and then the role-play will be introduced.
-There will be two-role plays and each will last for about five minutes each.
+You receive information for each role-play on a card that you keep while you do the role-play.
+The card explains the situation and what you are required to do.
+There will be two-role plays and each will last for about five minutes each, with 3 minutes given for preparation.
 Your presentation in the speaking exam will be scored against the following criterion: communicative effectiveness, fluency, appropriateness, fluency and intelligibility.

 Everyone learns differently and preparation for your OET exam will differ dependent on your skill set in each of the communication areas.
 However, below are useful tips to aid you in passing your OET exam.